diez/diez/docs/ide-setup-macos.md

 ![screen shot 2019-01-30 at 10 02 10](https://user-images.githubusercontent.com/4419992/51982933-24950e80-2476-11e9-8634-39481abc95dd.jpg)

-6. For Xcode, CocoaPods is required for some functionality.
-Run `sudo gem install cocoapods` to install CocoaPods.
+6. [XcodeGen](https://www.github.com/yonaskolb/XcodeGen) is required in order to build/run some of the examples.
+See installation options [here](https://github.com/yonaskolb/XcodeGen#installing).

+7. [Carthage](https://github.com/Carthage/Carthage) is required in order to build/run some of the examples.
+See installation options [here](https://github.com/Carthage/Carthage#installing-carthage).

+8. [CocoaPods](https://github.com/CocoaPods/CocoaPods) is required in order to build/run some of the examples.
+See installation options [here](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 ## Android